 Unit 2 members (Sessional Faculty and Hourly Rated Sessional Music Faculty) have access to the Health Spending Account (HSA).
 The Health Spending Account (HSA) enables members to claim a wide range of health-related expenses (including medical, dental, pharmaceutical, and vision care expenses) and provides $500/academic year of coverage.
+This $500 coverage can be extended to your dependents, but the maximum amount allocated per member, including their dependents, is only $500.
+This $500 can be allocated however best suits your family’s needs, but each member has only $500 to spend on themselves or their family members.

 To file a claim, fill out the form, attach original receipts and mail the form to address provided and click here for a full list of HSA eligible expenses that will be covered [as per the Canada Revenue Agency (CRA)].
 (You can also visit the CRA’s list of authorized eligible practitioners according to province, available here.)